Pityriasis versicolor

 Key points about pityriasis versicolor

-• Treatment mainly includes an antifungal cream, or an antifungal shampoo that you use and rinse off after a few minutes.
+• It can be treated with antifungal cream, or an antifungal shampoo that you rinse off after 10 minutes.

 HN 0914 young woman being counselled over the counter in pharmacy 950x690